Journey to Aquarius and the Romanovs

 Vologda (~200 km. from Yaroslavl)

-- Vologda is as an historic Russian city.
+Vologda is as an historic Russian city.
 It was founded in the same year as Moscow (1147).
 In the 16th century Vologda was going to be the Russian capital.
 First Russian Tsar Ivan Grozny wanted to move his Royal court from Moscow to Vologda.
-He built in Vologda the cathedral for crowing Russian monarchs like the Assumption Cathedral of the Moscow Kremlin that is traditional place of crowing Russian rulers.
+He built in Vologda the cathedral for crowing Russian monarchs like the Assumption Cathedral of the Moscow Kremlin that is traditional place of crowing Russian rulers.- Vologda has a number of famous monasteries that were favored and visited by the Russian Tsars.

 Night in Vologda